 Update For 2019: Echeck are no longer a viable deposit option at any online sportsbooks that we know of.
 To be honest, this is really an outdated option that was popular in the early 2000's, but it's just not a relevant option anymore in light of popular cryptocurrencies such as Bitcoin and Litecoin as well as credit cards.
 So if you are looking to fund your sports betting accounts through and echeck or ach, unfortunately, you are out of luck.

-eChecks are essentially electronic checks that you complete virtual through a digital platform.
-They are safe and secure, and are issued directly from your bank account to your funding destination, which would be sports betting sites that accept eCheck deposits in our case.
-Obviously a checking account is required in order to issue electronic checks, which is a deterrent to some players who operate on a cash basis.
+eChecks are essentially electronic checks that you complete virtually through a digital platform.
+They are safe and secure and are issued directly from your bank account to your funding destination, which would be sports betting sites that accept eCheck deposits in our case.
+Obviously, a checking account is required in order to issue electronic checks, which is a deterrent to some players who operate on a cash basis.

 These electronic checks used to be a very popular option, particularly for US players.
 They have lost steam somewhat as the regulation put in place with the UIGEA bill made things more difficult for banks and credit card companies, as well as players and operators.
 The number of sportsbooks that accept eChecks is limited at this point, but we hope to see the numbers increase as everyone learns to successfully work within the confines of the regulation.

 There was a time when sportsbook credit card options were not that successful either.
 However we now see very successful credit card options that are US friendly and going strong.
 They learned to work with improved payment processing and methodology and have come back as a really powerful option for players in the United States.
 This is the path we are hoping to see electronic check sports betting take.
 It would be great especially for American players if echecks could gain some of their momentum back.